moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 -------------------------------------

-I have put considerable effort into incorporating research backed educational practices into my courses as part of my classroom innovations long-term goal.
-My goal is to clearly define student learning in each course and focus on improving student learning with respect to that definition.
+I have put considerable effort into incorporating research backed educational practices into my courses as part of my long-term goal to innovate in the classroom.
+I attempt to clearly define student learning in each course and focus on improving student learning with respect to that definition.
 The following lists the teaching practices I employ almost universally across all of my courses:

 - utilize rubrics designed to assess learning objective mastery,
 - use exam reflection surveys,
 - increase the amount of in-class active learning and decrease in-class lecturing,
-- collect (at least) weekly feedback from the students and respond to this via extra in-class content, extra videos and/or written notes,
+- collect (at least) weekly feedback from the students and respond to this via extra in-class content, extra videos, and/or written notes,
+- heavy use of Canvas and its various features for improving learning,
 - post all notes, videos, assignments, etc. publicly on a comprehensive website, and
 - release the vast majority of my teaching materials as open educational